drwells/dealii-pod/README.markdown

 `compute-pod` locates snapshots by checking for matches to the glob `snapshot-*h5` in the local directory.

+A typical work pipeline works like this:
+1. Run a DNS solver and save HDF5 snapshots and a serialization of the triangulation.
+2. Compute the POD basis with `programs/compute_pod/compute_pod`
+3. Compute the POD matrices with `programs/compute_pod_matrices/compute_pod_matrices`.
+This computes the necessary ROM matrices for a Navier-Stokes ROM.
+4. Run `programs/ns/ns-rom` to get some ROM results and write your paper :)

 All parameters for running each subproject are (or should be if they are not) located in parameter files.